Dr Peter Lamont

 - Lamont, P. (2007).
 Paranormal belief and the avowal of prior scepticism.
 Theory and Psychology, 17(5), 681-696.

 I am Secretary of the British Psychological Society (History and Philosophy Section).
 I am a member of the Society for Psychical Research, a Fellow of the Institute for Cultural Research, an Associate of the Inner Magic Circle, and a former President (and Honorary Member) of the Edinburgh Magic Circle.
 I am a reviewer for several academic journals, including History of Psychology, Journal of the History of the Behavioral Sciences and History of the Human Sciences.
-I also write a column for Genii: the conjurors’ magazine, and am co-founder of the Edinburgh Secret Society.
+I am also co-founder of the Edinburgh Secret Society (but I can't say anything about that).